How to pay a fine

 Camera detected offences

-Handwritten fine
+Handwritten fines

 You can receive a handwritten fine in person from an authorised officer (such as Queensland Police Officer, Transport Inspector, Senior Network Officer (Translink) or Marine Officer).